hustvl/MSG-Transformer/README.md

 ![arch](./imgs/arch.png)

 ## Updates
 * 2021.6.2 Code for ImageNet classification is released.
+Pre-trained models will be available soon.

 ## Requirements
 * PyTorch==1.7